-lf you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from HealthSun HealthAdvantage Plan (HMO) when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from HealthSun HealthAdvantage Plan (HMO) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from HealthSun HealthAdvantage Plan (HMO) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
+You will automatically be disenrolled from HealthSun HealthAdvantage Plan (HMO) when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
-Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.